Brandenlanghals/EverydaySensei/README.md

 See contribution history [here](https://github.com/Brandenlanghals/EverydaySensei/graphs/contributors)

 ## Future Updates
-We would like to focus on the credit system allowing senseis to earn credits that can be redeemed to learn for free and be students.
-We would alos like to monetize the app by allowing credits to be purchased, allowing students to join classes.
+We would like to focus on the credit system allowing Senseis to earn credits that can be redeemed to learn for free and be students.
+We would also like to monetize the app by allowing credits to be purchased, allowing students to join classes.